Evolutionary instability of selfish learning in repeated games: Discussion

-To assess the performance of selfish learning, we contrast it with an alternative rule termed ``fairness-mediated team learning''~(\FMTL{}).
+To assess the performance of selfish learning, we contrast it with an alternative rule termed \FMTL{}.
 Rather than maximizing just one's own payoff, a learner who adopts \FMTL{} strives to enhance either the efficiency of the resulting game outcome or its fairness.
 By striving to increase efficiency, \FMTL{} attempts to evade inferior equilibria that leave all group members worse off.
 By striving to increase fairness, \FMTL{} avoids exploitation when other group members continue to learn selfishly.
 Using individual-based simulations, we show that \FMTL{} can help individuals to settle at better equilibria.
 These equilibria are either more equitable or more efficient.
 Moreover, when players select their learning rules according to how well they perform eventually, \FMTL{} outcompetes selfish learning for most of the games we study.
-These theoretical results are further corroborated by an analysis of human cooperation in a repeated prisoner's dilemma with fixed opponent strategies \citep{hilbe:ncomms:2014,Xu:NComms:2016}.
-We find that if interactions entail a trade-off between fairness and payoff maximization, selfish learning fails to explain crucial patterns of human behavior (\fig{experiment}).
+Qualitatively, the ability of \FMTL{} to draw out better outcomes also extends to learning based on imitation as opposed to introspection (\S\ref{sec:imitation} of \si{} and \sfigs{imitation}{imitation_trend}) as well as asymmetric games (\S\ref{sec:asymmetric_games} of \si{} and \sfig{FMTL_asymmetric}).